alexjvr1/R.temp/RAD_LabBook.md

 Run Time = 90.00 seconds
 ```

-Min Depth of 3 for the genotype
+Min Depth of 3 for the genotype **I already filter for minDP of 6 in the pyRAD run.
+I should decrease this to 3 to increase the number of loci!
+I need to rerun this pyRAD!

 ```
 vcftools --vcf raw.530mac3.recode.vcf --minDP 3 --recode --recode-INFO-all --out raw.530mac3dp3

+VCFtools - v0.1.12b
+(C) Adam Auton and Anthony Marcketta 2009

+Parameters as interpreted:
+	--vcf raw.530mac3.recode.vcf
+	--recode-INFO-all
+	--minDP 3
+	--out raw.530mac3dp3
+	--recode

+After filtering, kept 530 out of 530 Individuals Outputting VCF file...
+After filtering, kept 205921 out of a possible 205921 Sites Run Time = 74.00 seconds

 ```

 And now filter for individuals that sequenced badly

-Assess the amount of missing data
+Assess the amount of missing data (note the change in the --missing command between v0.1.11 & 0.1.12b)
 ```
-vcftools --vcf raw.530mac3dp3.recode.vcf --missing
+vcftools --vcf raw.530mac3dp3.recode.vcf --missing-indv

 cat out.imiss
 ```